poissonconsulting/rtide/README.md

 The code to calculate tide heights from the harmonics is inspired by XTide.

-The (deprecated) harmonics data was converted from harmonics-dwf-20151227-free, NOAA web site data processed by David Flater for [XTide](http://www.flaterco.com/xtide/).
+The `harmonics` object which has been deprecated for the `noaa` object was converted from harmonics-dwf-20151227-free, NOAA web site data processed by David Flater for [XTide](http://www.flaterco.com/xtide/).